Scalar field dark matter with two components: combined approach from particle physics and cosmology: Observational Constraints

-\begin{itemize} \item Model I. We fix the value of $k$, (i.e. the fraction of the energy density of $\Phi_c$ at $a=1$ with respect to total dark matter density, (\ref{eq:k})), and explore the existence of possible values of $m_1$ and $\lambda_1$ consistent with the $1\sigma$ BBN+$z_{\mathrm{eq}}$ analysis.
-The case $k=1$ coincides with the single case constrains in (\ref{eq:constr_lambdap},\ref{eq:constr_lambdap2}).
-If we begin to decrease the value of $k$, the range of the parameters consistent with the constrain decrease in size, as shown in Figure \ref{fig:Neff}, until a critical value is reached, after which no value is allowed.
-This constrain on $k$, gives
+\begin{itemize} \item Model I. We fix the value of $\eta$, (i.e. the fraction of the energy density of $\Phi_c$ at $a=1$ with respect to total dark matter density, (\ref{eq:k})), and explore the existence of possible values of $m_1$ and $\lambda_1$ consistent with the $1\sigma$ BBN+$z_{\mathrm{eq}}$ analysis.
+The case $\eta=1$ coincides with the single case constraints in (\ref{eq:constr_lambdap},\ref{eq:constr_lambdap2}).
+If we begin to decrease the value of $\eta$, the range of the parameters consistent with the constraint also decrease in size, as shown in Figure \ref{fig:Neff}, until a critical value is reached, after which no value is allowed.
+This constraint on $\eta$, gives